AdobeDocs/campaign-standard-learn.en/help/acs/administrating/control-panel/control-panel-overview.md

 The video below explains how to add an administrator to a Campaign instance

 >[!VIDEO](https://video.tv.adobe.com/v/27147?quality=12)
-*How to add an administrator to the product profile "[!UICONTROL Administrators]" to be able to use [!UICONTROL Control Panel] (01:03 min)*
+*How to add an administrator to the product profile [!UICONTROL administrators] to be able to use [!UICONTROL Control Panel] (01:03 min)*

 ## [!UICONTROL Control Panel] Tutorials